KQM-git/TCL/docs/characters/electro/beidou.md

 | 2 Stacks / Perfect Parry | 750.72%   | 4         |

 * Beidou can counter damage from Bloom sub-reactions and Burn, even when the source is the player.
-* The shield and self-Electro application also apply to tap skills.
+* The shield and self-Electro application are also applied on Tap skills.

 </TabItem>